open-ephys/onix-docs/source/Hardware Guide/Breakout Board/setup.rst

   each headstage port.
 - Make sure that port letter (A, B) on the breakout matches the port letter on the PCIe host.
-- If you are feeding the clock inputs/outputs from the controller through the breakout board, make sure that the port number (0, 1, 2) on the breakout board matches the port number on the PCIe host (0 In, 1 In, 2 Out).
-Older 3D printed versions of the PCIe bracket label the clock ports as I\ :sub:`0`\, I\ :sub:`1`\, and O - these should connect to the breakout board ports 0, 1, 2, respectively.
+- If you are feeding the clock inputs/outputs from the controller through the breakout board, make sure that the port number on the breakout board (0, 1, 2) matches the port number on the PCIe host (0 In, 1 In, 2 Out).
+Older 3D printed versions of the PCIe bracket label the clock ports as I\ :sub:`0`\, I\
+  :sub:`1`\, and O - these should connect to the breakout board ports 0, 1, 2,
+  respectively.
+Clock port 0 is unused.

 .. warning:: The MMCX connectors can be damaged if they are removed improperly.
 See :ref:`this link <mmcx_cable>` for information on how to